Best Practices for Claude Code

 3. Write specific prompts

 The more precise your instructions, the fewer corrections you need.
-Claude can infer intent but it can't read your mind.
 Reference files, mention constraints, and point to examples.

 4. Write an effective CLAUDE.md